cfengine/documentation/manuals/language-concepts/normal-ordering.markdown

 The order of promises within one of the above types follows their top-down ordering within the bundle itself.
-The order may be overridden by making a promise depend on a class that is set by another promise. **TODO: reference to depends_on**
+The order may be overridden by making a promise depend on a class that is set by another promise, or by using the `depends_on` attribute in the promise.

 ### Server normal ordering